 12-03-1955 Michael Musto – Born in Brooklyn, New York City, New York.
 He is an American journalist and a former columnist for The Village Voice.
 Musto was listed on Out’s 3rd Annual 100 Most Eligible Bachelors (2013).
 He is published regularly in several LGBT publications.
 Musto has had bylines in The New York Times, W Magazine, and the Daily Beast.
 He appeared in drag in the all drag queen music video for Cyndi Lauper’s single Girls Just Want To Have Fun and as a reporter in the film Garbo Talks.
 In 2011, Musto was named one of the most influential LGBT personalities in the Out 100.

 12-03-1985 Nina Ansaroff – Born in Weston, Florida.
 She is an American mixed martial artist who is currently competing in the women’s strawweight division of the UFC (Ultimate Fighting Championship).
 Raised in Florida, she is of Macedonian descent.
-Ansaroff is involved with fellow UFC fighter and current women’s bantamweight champion, Amanda Nunes.
+Ansaroff is engaged to fellow UFC fighter and current women’s bantamweight champion, Amanda Nunes.